keithporcaro/friendly/README.md

 demo builder at http://keithporcaro.github.io/friendly

 ##About
-Friendly is a form builder with a light rules engine and document builder.
+Friendly is a light serverless form builder with a rules engine and document builder.

 At the moment, it is in a **very** early build state.